 The Victorian Aboriginal Heritage Act 2006 recognises Aboriginal people as Traditional Owners of the land.
 We work closely with the Traditional Owners of the land on which we operate to protect Aboriginal cultural heritage, as a key part of overall river health.

-Traditional Owners are represented by Registered Aboriginal Parties, who help manage and protect Aboriginal cultural heritage on behalf of all Victorians.
+Registered Aboriginal Parties represent Traditional Owners, and help manage and protect Aboriginal cultural heritage on behalf of all Victorians.
 Registered Aboriginal Parties have legal responsibilities for managing Aboriginal cultural heritage, including:

 - evaluating Cultural Heritage Management Plans